robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 - Web services need to get extra information in each request and then interpret to get the client's state in case the client interactions are to be taken care of.

 ### What are the best practices for caching?
+### What are different ways to test web services?
+### What are the best practices to design a resource representation?
+### What is the purpose of HTTP Status Code?
 ## Design Patterns
 ### Inversion of Control
 #### What is inversion of control, and how does it improve the design of code?